 Did My Lifestyle Blog Make Money In Just 4 Months?

 Yes, but not very much.
-I was thrilled by my traffic in the first few months but held off putting adverts on my blog.
-I’d rather wait until I can sign up with MediaVine.
+I was thrilled by my traffic in the first few months but wanted to hold off putting adverts on my blog.
+Instead I waited until I could sign up with MediaVine.

 MediaVine is an advertising network that typically pays out at least double the amount you can make on AdSense.
-Realistically I should be able to make $400-$600 per month from advertising once I hit the MediaVine threshold of 50,000 sessions.
+Realistically most people can make around $600 to $1000 per month from advertising once they hit the MediaVine threshold of 50,000 sessions.

-For a blog that’s mainly making an income from advertising and Amazon Associates, expect to aim for a traffic level of 150,000 to 250,000 monthly sessions to hit a full-time income.
+For a blog that’s mainly making an income from advertising and Amazon Associates, expect to aim for a traffic level of 100,000 to 250,000 monthly sessions to hit a full-time income.
 It’s certainly doable if you’re writing frequently about popular topics.
+It all depends on the income level you’re aiming for.

 These types of articles tend to draw less traffic.
 I found it made sense to play the long game – focus on the high traffic articles first and then write the type of posts that convert for affiliate income.